Q: What's your story?

 Q: When do we need to submit our music requests and event details?

 A: Ideally, it's done in the weeks leading up to the event and we will communicate in the days before to finalize plans.
 Music requests and even little details can be changed last minute.
 I am a go with the flow type and can accommodate anything!

 Q: Can we submit a DO NOT PLAY list?

 Q: When do you arrive to set up for the wedding?

 A: At least 2-hours before your first guest arrives.
 If you request something different, I can do that too.
-Sometimes I do set up the night before.
-I can also attend rehearsals by request for no cost.
+Sometimes I set up the night before.
+I can also attend rehearsals by request for no cost with prior notice.

 Q: Are you insured?